 In my world, a reversal is very specific — it’s the moment when the protagonist changes her goal.

 Most of the time, the second goal is bigger in scope and much more is at stake than in the false goal.
+Most of the time, the second goal is to prevent the bad guy’s plan from happening.
 Examples of two-goal plots:

 In Toy Story, Woody’s first goal is to get rid of Buzz, until he realizes that the bad boy Sid is destroying toys and must be stopped.
 The new plan is kept a secret from the audience.